kluster-ai/klusterai-cookbook/github-issue-summarizer-bot/README.md

 ## How It Works

 1. The bot periodically checks your GitHub repositories for new issues and pull requests
-2. It uses kluster.ai's Batch API (powered by Meta Llama 3.1 405B) to create summaries
+2. It uses kluster.ai's Batch API (powered by Meta Llama 3.1 405B) to create summaries and provide feedback
-3. Summaries are automatically posted to your Slack channels
+3. Summaries and feedback are automatically posted to your Slack channels

 ## Why Batch Processing?